sshuair/awesome-gis/README.md

 - [Mapv](https://github.com/huiyan-fe/mapv/) - A library of geography visualization
 - [maptalks.js](https://github.com/maptalks/maptalks.js) - A light and plugable JavaScript library for integrated 2D/3D maps.
 - [OpenMapTiles](https://openmaptiles.org/) - Set of open-source tools for self-hosting of OpenStreetMap maps in more than 50 languages.
 It provides both raster as well as vector tiles, WMS and WMTS services for GIS programs, support for JavaScript viewers and mobile SDK.
+- [CMV](https://cmv.io/) - The Configurable Map Viewer (CMV) is an open source mapping framework that works with ESRI JavaScript API, ArcGIS Server, ArcGIS Online, and more.

 ## iOS & Android